 Removing Result Groups

-As is the case with Start Groups and Course Groups, you can merge Result Groups together.
-However this can only be done with groups of racers who are in the same Course Groups as racers competing on different courses cannot be ranked in the same results group.
+As is the case with Start Groups and Course Groups, you can merge Result Groups together if the groups created are more specific than you require.
+However, on results this can only be done with groups of racers who are in the same Course Groups, as racers competing on different courses cannot be ranked in the same results group.

 If you realize that you have used the wrong fields or change your mind as to how you want to define your results groups you can choose to re-define them by selecting the options pictured below.